hketepalli-resilient/archimedes-tech-test/README.md

 ## Context

-In Archimedes, one of our typical activities looks like that:
+In the Archimedes team, one of our typical activities looks like that:
 - ingest input data
 - enrich with various external/internal information
 - present the transformed data